 Any root of bitterness within us will cause us to fail the grace of God, keeping us from spending eternity with Him.
 The author of Hebrews explains this:

-Follow peace with all men, and holiness, without which no man shall see the Lord: Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled (Hebrews 12:14-15).
+Pursue peace with all people, and holiness, without which no one will see the Lord: looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled (Hebrews 12:14-15).

 In the succeeding verses, the author tells us that Esau didn't make it:

 Lest there be any fornicator, or profane person, as Esau, who for one morsel of meat sold his birthright.
 For ye know how that afterward, when he would have inherited the blessing, he was rejected: for he found no place of repentance, though he sought it carefully with tears (Hebrews 12:16-17).